stealth-net/server/PRIVACY.md

 ## Data Security
 We employ industry-standard security measures to protect the data we collect.
 However, no method of transmission over the internet or method of electronic storage is 100% secure.

+## Changes to This Privacy Policy
+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us at support@stealthnet.com.